Sunday, October 11, 2020

 …the angle of incidence equals the angle of reflection is equivalent to the statement that the light goes to the mirror in such a way that it comes back to the point B in the least possible time (Feynman et al., 1963, section 26–3 Fermat’s principle of least time).”

-Feynman initially says that the first way of thinking that made the law about the behavior of light evident was discovered by Fermat.
-One may argue that this is not correct because Hero of Alexandria is the first to suggest that the light travels by the path of shortest distance in a plane mirror reflection in about 100AD.
-In a sense, Damianus could be the first to suggest the path of least time in about 200AD.
-In Mach’s (1953) words, “Damianus says ‘… the nature of our ray of vision did not permit of aimless wandering, the ray would be bent (reflected) at equal angles.’
-As already mentioned, it is not quite clear whether the teleological conception refers to a minimum of time, or space, or perhaps both (p.
-28).”
+Feynman states that the first way of thinking which made the laws of light evident was discovered by Fermat.
+However, as early as ~100 AD, Hero of Alexandria proposed that light reflects from a plane mirror by taking the path of shortest distance.
+Later, around ~200 AD, Damianus suggested an idea closer to the principle of least time.
+As Mach (1953) notes: “Damianus says ‘… the nature of our ray of vision did not permit of aimless wandering, the ray would be bent (reflected) at equal angles.’
+As already mentioned, it is not quite clear whether the teleological conception refers to a minimum of time, or space, or perhaps both” (p.
+28).
+Ultimately, Fermat’s contribution stands out because he formulated the principle in a mathematically precise way and extended it to refraction, where the shortest path is no longer valid.

 2. Law of refraction: